javalikescript/webview-c/README.md

 Opening multiple webviews is not supported.

-Mac OS is not supported as I do not have access to.
+Mac OS is not supported as I do not have access to a development environment on this OS.

 ## Example